diegomarquez/side-scrolling-shooting-game/README.md

 		- Integration.
 Reflect the change in the rendering order of a layers in a viewport
 	- Save Layers
 	- Load Layers

+	- Update UI of game-object and group selector
+	- Update UI to add new viewports

 	- Be able to add, remove and arrange update groups
 		- UI